-- Utilize the MassDOT Bridge Inspection Management System for the Performance Measures Criteria Process - Update and refine the bridge prioritization listing using the MassDOT Bridge Inspection Management System - Update the backlog and repair cost estimations utilizing guidance from MassDOT and the CMMPO TIP
+- Utilize the MassDOT Bridge Inspection Management System for the Performance Measures Criteria Process for the TIP and LRTP. - Update and refine the bridge prioritization listing using the MassDOT Bridge Inspection Management System for the TIP and LRTP. - Update the backlog and repair cost estimations utilizing guidance from MassDOT and the CMMPO TIP and LRTP.